2024 Lebanon war: Evacuations

 President Lula da Silva receiving repatriated Brazilian nationals from Lebanon on 6 October 2024.
 Brazil has the highest number of Lebanese descendants and expatriates in the world.

 Since the escalation of the conflict between Israel and Hezbollah, many countries have called on their citizens to leave Lebanon and/or started evacuating them such as Australia, Canada, Colombia, Brazil, France, Germany, Italy, Turkey, the United Kingdom, and the United States.

-In the case of the United States, the U.S. Embassy in Beirut announced on 27 September 2024 that it was "not evacuating U.S. citizens at this time."
-In response, U.S. Representative Rashida Tlaib stated the State Department was "leaving Americans behind and failing to protect their own citizens".
-After the U.S. government announced a first flight, Al Jazeera wrote: "State Department spokesperson Matthew Miller said the flight carried 100 US citizens – a fraction of the nearly 6,000 Americans who have contacted the US embassy for information and help."
+In the case of the United States, the US Embassy in Beirut announced on 27 September 2024 that it was "not evacuating U.S. citizens at this time."
+In response, US Representative Rashida Tlaib stated the State Department was "leaving Americans behind and failing to protect their own citizens".
+After the US government announced a first flight, Al Jazeera wrote: "State Department spokesperson Matthew Miller said the flight carried 100 US citizens – a fraction of the nearly 6,000 Americans who have contacted the US embassy for information and help."
 Lebanese-Americans filed a class-action lawsuit against the State Department in the hopes of expediting an evacuation.

 Evacuation has been taking place through the use of the countries' military aircraft, chartered flights or maritime routes via Cyprus.
 As of 5 October 2024, many airlines have indefinitely shut their services at Beirut–Rafic Hariri International Airport due to Israeli airstrikes hitting areas nearby, though Lebanon's Middle East Airlines and regional carriers such as Iraqi Airways and Saudi Arabian Airlines have been operating.

 Analysis

 United States' waning influence

 Writing for The Guardian, Andrew Roth assessed that the invasion showed Israel's willingness to ignore its chief ally, the United States, and the latter's lack of influence over the Netanyahu government.
-Aaron David Miller, a senior fellow at the Carnegie Endowment for International Peace, stated that this was in part caused by the Democrats trying to avoid criticising Netanyahu before the U.S. presidential elections.
+Aaron David Miller, a senior fellow at the Carnegie Endowment for International Peace, stated that this was in part caused by the Democrats trying to avoid criticizing Netanyahu before the US presidential elections.
 Analysts believe that Netanyahu had a limited time frame before the US elections to attack Iranian proxies in the region.
-Writers for ITV News, The Washington Post, and Politico agreed that the invasion highlighted the waning influence the U.S. government has on Israel.
+Writers for ITV News, The Washington Post, and Politico agreed that the invasion highlighted the waning influence the US government has on Israel.